Human factors in diving equipment design: Surface-supplied gas panels

+The gas panel should monitor the depth of each diver in order to provide the right supply pressure.
+This is done using the pneumofathometer gauge for each diver.
+It should control the flow rate for free-flow helmets, monitor the supply pressure of connected gasses, make it clear which supply is in use when changing between main and secondary, and confirm that the gas is breathable at the current depth of each diver.
+Additionally, it should display which part of the system is supplying which diver.
 Safe and reliable gas provision to the divers depends on the panel operator having a clear and accurate knowledge of the status of the valves and pressures at the panel.
 This is helped by arranging the components of the panel so that it is immediately obvious which components are dedicated to each diver, what the function of each component is, and the status of each valve.
 Quarter turn ball valves are generally used because it is immediately obvious from the handle position whether they are open or closed.
-The spatial arrangement of valves and gauges on the panel is usually either the same for each diver, or mirrored. all operable valves and gauges should be labeled, and colour or shape coding may be useful.
+The spatial arrangement of valves and gauges on the panel is usually either the same for each diver, or mirrored.
+All operable valves and gauges should be labeled, and colour or shape coding may be useful.